Stag's Leap Wine Cellars: Wines

-The flagship red wine is named "Cask 23" and this is a blend of Cabernet Sauvignon fruit from the SLV and Fay vineyards.
-The first vintage of this wine was produced in 1974, after Winiarski noticed that a specific cask, numbered 23, stood out from the other casks produced that year.
+The estate wines are a series of three single vineyard Cabernet Sauvignons, "S.L.V."
+(Stag's Leap VIneyard) and "FAY," and "CASK 23."
+The first vintage of CASK 23 wine was produced in 1974, after Winiarski noticed that a specific cask, numbered 23, stood out from the other casks produced that year.
 It is not produced every vintage, but only in years that are viewed by the winemaking team as producing excellent quality fruit.

 Other wines in the top level "Estate & Single-Vineyard Collection" include two Cabernet Sauvignon single vineyard wines, from the "S.L.V" and "Fay" vineyards, as well as a Chardonnay from the "Arcadia" vineyard.

 Stag's Leap Wine Cellars produces a mid-level range under the designation "Napa Valley Collection".
 These wines are made from estate owned vineyards as well as purchased grapes from other vineyards in the Napa Valley.
-Wines in this range include a "Artemis" Cabernet Sauvignon, Merlot, "Karia" Chardonnay and a Sauvignon blanc.
+Wines in this range include a "ARTEMIS" Cabernet Sauvignon, "KARIA" Chardonnay and a "AVETA" Sauvignon blanc.

-A range of second wines are produced at a lower price point, under the brand name "Hawk Crest".
-This label was started in 1974.